Skip to main content Deutsch

 Pollination profile

-state of the flower: start of flower/pollination
+state of the flower: start of the flower/pollination

 trend: constant